-DWM.exe helps to display visual effects on the desktop as well as various features such as glass window frames, 3-dimensional window transition images, high resolution support etc.
+DWM.exe helps display visual effects on the desktop and various features such as glass window frames, 3-dimensional window transition images, high-resolution support, etc.

-Desktop Window Manager helps you write each picture on Windows to a location in memory and create a composite view of all of them on the screen and send it to the display.
-In this way, operating system can use Hardware Acceleration Section to create smooth animations.
+Desktop Window Manager helps you write each picture on Windows to a memory location and create a composite view of them on the screen and send it to the display.
+In this way, the operating system can use the Hardware Acceleration Section to create smooth animations.
 It can also be used to create transparency effects.

 Desktop Window Manager consumes high CPU or memory

-The file representing the Desktop Window Manager service is dwn.exe .
+The file representing the Desktop Window Manager service is dwn.exe.
 It typically takes up 50-100 MB of memory and about 2-3% of CPU – but it all depends on your system.
-As a large number of windows and animation processes are open, it will use more memory, and thus slow down the system or cause freezing.
+As many windows and animation processes are open, it will use more memory and slow down the system or cause freezing.

 If you have problems with dwm.exe, here are a few things you can try.

-1] If Desktop Window Manager takes up a lot of resources, you need to change your theme or wallpaper and see if it helps.
-If you have Screensave enabled, turn it off and watch.
-In fact, change all your Personalization settings like Lock Screen, Color Profiles, etc, and see if it makes the problem go away.
+1] If Desktop Window Manager takes up many resources, you need to change your theme or wallpaper and see if it helps.
+If you have Screensaver enabled, turn it off and watch.
+Change all your Personalization settings like Lock Screen, Color Profiles, etc., and see if it makes the problem go away.